 He noted the protesters could have sought relief from the courts at several points before violating the ordinance and the injunction.
 First, they could have sought a permit from the complete city commission rather than being deterred by the police commissioner, who had only one of the three votes.
 Second, after being turned down for a parade permit, they could have attacked the ordinance in court.
 Third, they could have sought a modification or dissolution of the injunction in the two days between the injunction and the planned day of the parade.

-Four justices disagreed, saying focus should be on constitutionality of injunction
+Four justices disagreed, saying Court should examine whether injunction violated First Amendment

 Four justices dissented.
 In the three separate opinions, Chief Justice Earl Warren, Justice William O. Douglas, and Justice William J. Brennan Jr. argued that the decision in Howat v.
 Kansas (1922) — upholding the conviction of union leaders who had failed to heed a state subpoena and a strike injunction — did not apply in cases where the court issuing the injunction was violating another law or the First Amendment.